BjoernBoss/arger/README.md

 /* default alternative program name for the configuration (no program implies menu mode) */ arger::Program(std::wstring program);

-/* description to the corresponding object (all children only applies to optional descriptions; configures if the text should be printed for all subsequent children as well) */ arger::Description(std::wstring desc, bool allChildren = true);
+/* description to the corresponding object (all children configures if the text should be printed for all subsequent children
+*	as well; only applies to optional descriptions, such as group descriptions of parents or the config description) */ arger::Description(std::wstring desc, bool allChildren = true);

 /* add information-string to the corresponding object (all children configures if the text should be printed for all subsequent children as well) */